c0d3runn3r/gnomalies/README.md

 <a name="module_Gnomalies.Anomaly+revert"></a>

 ##### anomaly.revert(system, opts) ⇒ <code>Promise</code>
-Revert wrapper
+Revert

 Undo the action for this anomaly.
+If we are in a preaction state and using fingerprints, we verify the fingerprint and then return.
+Otherwise, we check that we match the postaction fingerprint; call _revert(), and then check the preaction fingerprint.
+If any of this fails, we throw an error.
 Do not override me.
 Override _revert() instead!

 **Kind**: instance method of [<code>Anomaly</code>](#module_Gnomalies.Anomaly)